-The following is a non-exclusive list of factors considered when determining whether a case or matter is appropriate for SLS:
+The following is a non-exclusive list of factors considered when determining whether a case or matter is appropriate for Student Legal Services:

 2. The estimated time commitment required by the case or matter;